Make your own Valentines this year with some free Pixar printable valentines, blank and ready to color with your kids for classroom parties!

 Actually, the party gave me the idea for the valentines.
 I haven’t done NEARLY enough with the awesome Disney Cricut cartridge bundle my mom bought me for my birthday last year.
 J’s definitely a Disney kid, so why not make our own Disney valentines?

-I wanted to be able to make them WITH J, so I thought designing some printables to color would be a great little activity for us!
-Best of all, I was already partially done, since I had previously designed some cuts on my Cricut Craft Room software.
+I wanted to be able to make them with J, so I thought designing some printables to color would be a great little activity for us!
+Best of all, I was already partially done, since I had previously designed some cuts on my Cricut software.
 Yea for shortcuts!

 I love getting to design the characters and cuts online, to see how they will look, before cutting.
 (Or, in this case, drawing.)
 That’s the other cool thing – Cricut sells Cricut pens to replace the cutting blade – so instead of cutting out your design, you can draw it right onto your paper!
 That was the plan for this project.